This article was updated on January 14th, 2024

 When white bumps on a dog’s tongue are a reason for concern

-Can new white spots or bumps on a tongue be a sign of cancer?
+Can these white spots be a sign of cancer?

 Dogs can get cancerous tumors all over their body, including in the mouth.
 While many are benign, others can be a sign of cancer.
 It is best to see your vet for a thorough exam and diagnostic testing as soon as possible.
 As mentioned, there is no way for a vet to determine what a white spot or bump may be just by looking.
 Therefore, collecting a sample of cells, either with a fine needle aspirate or biopsy to remove part or all of the area, is generally recommended.

 Keeping up with annual vet exams and at-home dental care (such as daily brushing) are the best ways to identify concerning changes in your dog’s mouth as early as possible.